A FEW WORDS ABOUT DOUG . . .

 For more information about the retirement connumity of theHoly Names Sisters in the local Spokane area, please contact them at:

-POLISHING COMMUNICATION TOOLS ~ In December 2016, outgoing SPA's President Bridget Piper and I met and discussed the need for polishing some of the communication pieces SPA used to educated folks about goals and projects for preserving historic Inland NW settings.
+POLISHING COMMUNICATION TOOLS In December 2016, outgoing SPA's President Bridget Piper and I met and discussed the need for polishing some communication pieces SPA used to educated folks about goals / projects to preserve historic Inland NW settings.
 We tossed around ideas, but agreed that over time, the need for preservation has grown, expenses have expanded and grant requests have become more substantial.

-Goals included growing SPA and assuring its issues get the attention and support needed to help keep developers from destroying one-of-a-king historic settings in Spokane and the Inlane NW.
+Goals included growing SPA and assuring its issues get the attention and support needed to help keep developers from destroying one-of-a-kind settings in Spokane and the Inland NW.

-UPDATE ~ My main project was a revamping of SPA's quarterly newsletter.
-Partnering with Executive Coordinator Dave Shockley, who organizes stories and images from contributors, we freshened up the newsletter by adding table of contents, re-creating the "Join Spokane Preservation Advocates NOW" page, and sharing images in a more compelling, graphically pleasing way.
+UPDATE My main project was a revamping of SPA's quarterly newsletter.
+Partnering with Executive Coordinator Dave Shockley who organizes stories and images from contributors, we freshened up the piece by adding table of contents, re-creating the "Join Spokane Preservation Advocates NOW" page, and sharing images in a more compelling, graphically pleasing way.

-Dave has always made this responsibility easy for me, even during past COVID challenges.
+Dave has always made this responsibility easy for me, even during the COVID years.
 We mailed our first revised issue in March 2017.
 Lots of positive feedback came our way about how great it looked, how easy it was to navigate, read and (most importantly) remember content.

-BACKGROUND DETAILS ~ The Moore-Turner Heritage Gardens were installed in the early 1900s behind the F. Rockwood Moore mansion.
-George and Bertha Turner purchased it upon Moore's passing at a young age, but ultimately the structure was donated to the community.
+BACKGROUND DETAILS The Moore-Turner Heritage Gardens were installed in the early 1900s behind the F. Rockwood Moore mansion.
+George and Bertha Turner purchased it upon Moore's early passing, but ultimately the structure was donated to the community.
 Tragically, it was demolished due to the the lack of funds for maintenancne during the Great Depression ~ a huge loss, as many believe it to be Kirtland Cutters first residential commission.

-ICE STORM AND MYRTLE WOLDSON ~ The 1996 ice storm destroyed trees where the gardens had been and exposed original features created by Portland's Hugh Bryan.
-On a walk afterwards, then Corbin Art Center director discovered these which spawned a restoration project largely funded by philanthropist Mrytle, Woldson.
-Volunteers partnered with the Parks & Recreation and spent countless hours resurrecting the gardens wiith heritage plantings.
+THE 1996 ICE STORM AND MYRTLE WOLDSON This ice storm destroyed trees where the gardens had been and exposed original features created by Portland's Hugh Bryan.
+On a walk afterwards, the Corbin Art Center director at the time discovered these which spawned a restoration project largely funded by philanthropist Mrytle, Woldson.
+Volunteers partnered with Spokane's Parks & Recreation, spending hours resurrecting the gardens with heritage plantings.

-THE BEGINNING OF "FRIENDS" ~ The stewarship organization "Friends of Moore-Turner Heritage Gardens" (HeritageGardens.org) was formed to support the gardens and the Corbin Mansion.
-With the Corbin house on its left and the F. Lewis Clark one to the right, these remain the only heritage gardens in Washington.
+THE BEGINNING OF "FRIENDS" The stewarship organization "Friends of Moore-Turner Heritage Gardens" (HeritageGardens.org) was formed to support the gardens and the Corbin Mansion.
+With the Corbin House on its left and the F. Lewis Clark mansion to the right, these remain the only heritage gardens in Washington State.

-In January 2017, I was invited by historian Linda Yeoman's to be art director of "Friends" with the goal of resurrecting the original graphic vision created when the organization began (left).
-I also created all the collateral materials for two fund-raisers, May's Mother's Day Tea and September's Art in Bloom.
-After just two years, I retired due to Doug's unitimely cancer diagnosis.
+In January 2017, I was invited by historian Linda Yeoman's to be art director for "Friends," with the goal of resurrecting the original graphic vision created when the organization began (left).
+I also created all the collateral materials for two huge fundraisers, May's Mother's Day Tea and September's Art in Bloom.
+After just two years, I retired due to Doug's untimely rare cancer diagnosis.
 A very hopeful board is working hard on future projects and fundraising events after the setbacks of COVID years.
-I wish them all the best with their efforts.
+I wish them all the best with their worthy efforts.

-2014 TO PRESENT (2023) FREELANCE DESIGNER • BROWNE'S ADDITION NEIGHBORHOOD COUNCIL & PAST ART DIRECTOR • FRIENDS OF COEUR D'ALENE PARK
+2014-2024 FREELANCE DESIGNER, BROWNE'S ADDITION NEIGHBORHOOD COUNCIL PAST ART DRECTOR, FRIENDS OF CDA PARK

-BROWNE'S ADDITION ~ Before and after COVID, I've helped the Browne's Addition Neighborhood Council and Treasurer Julie Biggerstaff whenever possible.
+BROWNE'S ADDITION Before and after COVID, I helped the Browne's Addition Neighborhood Council and Treasurer Julie Biggerstaff as I could.
 Browne's Addition has always had a special place in my heart as one of my first apartments was in Brunot Hall, the Episcopal School for Girls converted into apartments (Helen Campbell a famous student).
 See my art of it in the Browne's Addition Collection pdf.

-Projects included creating posters and program covers for four years of Coeur d'Alene Park's Summer Concert Series (left).
-2023 has one of the biggest lineup's ever for these complimentary events.
+Projects included creating posters and program covers for 5 years of Coeur d'Alene Park's Summer Concert Series (left).
+2024 has one of the biggest lineup's ever for this complimentary music series.

-PAST ART DIRECTOR FOR FRIENDS OF COEUR D'ALENE PARK ~ As mentioned above, Coeur d'Alene Park is Spokane's first and oldest park.
-In 2014 I signed on with Julie Biggerstaff and Mary Lou Sproul to be the art director for "Friends" ~ designing logos and communication pieces and more for both print / web.
+PAST ART DIRECTOR FOR FRIENDS OF CDA PARK As mentioned above, Coeur d'Alene Park is Spokane's first and oldest park.
+In 2014 I signed on with Julie Biggerstaff and Mary Lou Sproul to be the art director for "Friends," designing logos and communication pieces for both print / web.

 September 2016 marked the close of the birthday celebration held at The MAC.
 My painting went to the owners of the 1899 House B&B. Funds raised from the celebration greatly improved CDA Park.

-E.J.
-ROBERTS ART UNVEILING ~ In November 2012, a year after Doug and I moved back from Western Washington, I unveiled my portrait, "Snow Chapel at Holy Names Academy" (pictured with four Holy Names-themed paintings above) at the First Friday event held at the E.J.
+UNVEILING E.J.
+ROBERTS FIRST FRIDAY A year after Doug and I moved back from Western Washington, I unveiled my art of "SNOW CHAPEL AT HOLY NAMES ACADEMY" (pictured with other Holy Names art above) at the First Friday event at E.J.
 Loewenberg-Roberts Mansion.
-As mentioned above, owner Mary Moltke spent decades of restoration work on the 1889 Queen Anne when the Roberts family finally moved on.
+As mentioned above, owner Mary Moltke spent decades restoring the 1889 Queen Anne after the Roberts family finally sold it.

-My First Friday appearance was attended by Holy Names Academy alumns (Molly Roberts Hannan was an HNA graduate, too) and several Holy Names Sisters, including Sister Celine Steinberger and Sister Paula Mary Turnbull.
+My First Friday appearance was attended by Holy Names Academy alumns (Molly Roberts Hannan was an HNA graduate, too) and several Holy Names Sisters, including Sr. Celine Steinberger and Sr. Paula Mary Turnbull.
 NOTE: This internationally famous artist passed away in 2018.

 The First Friday invitation was timely as Spokane was in the midst of hosting the National Historic Preservation Society Convention.
 The event also dovetailed beautifully with the nationally sponsored "Candlelight Sumner Avenue Tour of Historic Homes" on the brow of Spokane's South Hill that Winter.